 You can decide which fields in a document are sensitive, and the proxy will apply cryptographic techniques to cloak any index terms generated from those fields.
 This protects the data in those fields from being extracted from the index.
 It also processes all queries and cloaks the search terms, so an eavesdropper can’t make guesses about the documents by watching the query traffic.
 The proxy also encrypts the full document.
 Put it all together, and Cloaked Search lets you do full text searches on encrypted data.

-Cloaked Search’s API is the same as the underlying Elasticsearch API, so all requests intended for Elasticsearch should flow through the proxy.
+Cloaked Search’s API is the same as the underlying search service API, so all requests intended for the search service should flow through the proxy.
 The proxy will only modify requests that involve fields that have been configured for protection.
-For those fields, the data will be encrypted before being passed on to Elasticsearch.
+For those fields, the data will be encrypted before being passed on to the search service.

 Cloaked Search can be configured for a multi-tenant environment where separate keys are used for each tenant’s data.
 When combined with SaaS Shield, tenants may manage their own encryption keys to take control of their data.
 The multi-tenant feature also reduces the possibility of accidental information leakage and cross-tenant data pollution.